MAFF’s Mission:

 MAFF is active in advocating for increased funds from the Massachusetts state budget to support much needed programming and resources for children in out of home placements.

-Below is the list of priorities MAFF is advocating towards in the FY23 state budget:
+Below is the list of priorities MAFF is supporting in the FY26 state budget:

 - Closing the gap between the daily rate of support for children in foster care and actual expenses.